MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/VMs-no-admin-access.md

 ## Can I install a license deployable package?
 You should be able to use the **-devinstall** option to install license deployable packages.
 However, an issue was found with this scenario.
 We are working to resolve the issue.

-## Is licensing Visual Studio (VS) by entering a product key supported?
+## Is licensing Visual Studio by entering a product key supported?
-Entering a VS product key is not supported.
-We recommend using VS subscription licensing and signing into VS with the email address connected to the VS subscription is supported.
+Entering a Visual Studio product key is not supported.
+We recommend using Visual Studio subscription licensing and signing into Visual Studio with the email address connected to the subscription that is supported.

 ## Can I upgrade my database to a new application release?
 As of the February 2018 release of Lifecyle Services (LCS), you can execute the data upgrade package from the LCS environment page of a development environment.
 Executing the data upgrade package from LCS does not require you to be an administrator on the VM.

-The process described in [Upgrade data in development, demo, or sandbox environments](../migration-upgrade/upgrade-data-to-latest-update.md) executes the data upgrade package from the command line and that requires you to be an administrator on the VM.
+The process described in [Upgrade data in development, demo, or sandbox environments](../migration-upgrade/upgrade-data-to-latest-update.md) runs the data upgrade package from the command line.
+This requires you to be an administrator on the VM.

 ## What do I need to know if I am developing for Retail?
 If you are developing for Dynamics 365 for Retail, configuration steps and other important information is described in [Configuration steps for Retail developers working on cloud-hosted development environments with no administrator access](../../retail/dev-itpro/cloud-dev-box.md).